Top Fundamental Soccer Skills Every Player Must Know

 - Think 2-3, even more steps ahead of the play.

-- This means you should know what you will do with the ball long before you even get the ball.
+- Think in the future – know what you will do with the ball long before you even get the ball.

 - Create angles for your opponent to receive the balls.